chenming-wu/pymdp/README.rst

     }

-In our learning-to-accelerate work, we use `urank <https://github.com/XiaofengZhu/uRank_uMart>`_  impelementation provided by Xiaofeng Zhu.
+In the original author's learning-to-accelerate work, we use `urank <https://github.com/XiaofengZhu/uRank_uMart>`_  impelementation provided by Xiaofeng Zhu.
 Please consider cite their work if you also found it helpful.